• MATTHEW MAGENHEIM

 As a graduate of a fellow NESCAC college, I have a deep appreciation for the liberal arts education.
 At a time when data and information are changing faster than ever before, it seems that knowing how to think and articulate a viewpoint have never been more important than knowing just a technical answer.

 There is a strong sense of community at Wesleyan.
-From lunchtime basketball games with faculty and staff to speaker series and impromptu lunches, I am continuously reminded and motivated by the mission of the University and the thousands of individuals that contribute to it.
+I am continuously reminded and motivated by the mission of the University and the thousands of individuals that contribute to it.
 I am inspired by the students that intern with us each summer and those that reach out to discuss their interests in investing and career aspirations.
 It is wonderful to be on campus and surrounded by such intellectual curiosity and to play a small role in supporting its cultivation and development.

 What inspires you/ what do you care about?